jimleonardo/Expressur/README.md

 }
 ```

 This uses the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to convert the expressions into [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) in order to handle operator precedence.
+This is a relatively old school technique suitable for handling arithmetic expressions, but won't be a good basis for building a whole programming language.

 ## PseudoGrammar